 - Extensive Reporting: VMS helps in generating data about the vendors.
 Additionally, it helps in evaluating the performance of vendors.

 - Quick Tracking: This software helps in tracking numerous vendors spread all over.
-It also has all their details which helps in saving time and cost.
+It also has all the details that help save time and money.

-- Better Compliance: Companies can use VMS to implement the regulations of the company policy.
+- Better Compliance: Companies can use VMS to implement the company policy regulations.
 All the vendors associated with the organization should abide by these rules.

 - Gatekeeper is helpful for large organizations who find difficulty in the implementation of regulations.
 It also provides security measures to protect the organization from third parties.

-- SAP Fieldglass is one of the leading vendor management systems.
-Furthermore, it has an amazing set of features which includes strong connectors and advanced automation capabilities.
+- SAP Fieldglass is one of the leading management systems.
+Furthermore, it has an amazing set of features that include strong connectors and advanced automation capabilities.

 - Genuinty is intended to assist the IT Professionals.
 Also, there are tons of features for minimal charges.